 - be an engaging forum of diverse voices, including activists’ testimonies and observers’ critiques.

-Please contact me through this site or Joshua Pitt at Palgrave Macmillan with pitches or proposals Feel free to download and distribute this flyer specifically on the short (25,000 to 50,000 words) swiftly published Palgrave Pivot format.
+Please contact me with pitches or proposals.
+Feel free to download and distribute this flyer specifically on the short (25,000 to 50,000 words) swiftly published Palgrave Pivot format.

 Alternatives and Futures: Cultures, Practices, Activism and Utopias

-Three publications make their entry into this series in 2021: Young People and the Far Right by Pam Nilan (June 2021); Housing Movements in Rome: Resistance and Class by Carlotta Caciagli (November 2021); Post-Capitalist Futures edited by Samuel Alexander, Sangeetha Chandra-Shekeran and Brendan Gleeson came out in March 2022.
+Three publications launch the series in 2021: Young People and the Far Right by Pam Nilan (June 2021); Housing Movements in Rome: Resistance and Class by Carlotta Caciagli (December 2021); Post-Capitalist Futures: Paradigms, Politics and Prospects edited by Samuel Alexander, Sangeetha Chandra-Shekeran and Brendan Gleeson came out in March 2022.
 Food Resistance Movements: Journeying through Alternative Food Networks by Ferne Edwards will be issued late 2022 and Organizing Occupy Wall Street: This is Just Practice by Marisa Holmes in the first six months of 2023.